nstamatelopoulos/OCP-disconnected-wrapper/README.md

 wait_for_initialization = "The registry requires ~ 5 minutes to initialize.
 It will be ready when you see the READY file under /home/ec2-user/"
 ~~~
 So the user can login in the registry and check the progress of the deployment.
-In case of only mirror-registry deployment after 5 minutes there will be a file called READY under the home folder of the ec2-user as mentioned in the output.
+In case of only mirror-registry deployment after 5 minutes there will be a file named READY under the home folder of the ec2-user as mentioned in the output.
 In either case IF the installation takes too long the user can check the script execution progress or check for any errors for troubleshooting purposes by running the below command:
 ~~~
 $ tail -f /var/log/cloud-init-output.log